jquery/learn.jquery.com/page/using-jquery-core/iterating.md

 });
 ```

-and this is fine:
+And this is fine:

 ```
 $( "li" ).addClass( "newClass" );
 ```

-Each `<li/>` in the document will have the class 'newClass' added.
+Each `<li>` in the document will have the class "newClass" added.

 On the other hand, some methods do not iterate over the collection. `.each()` is required when we need to get information from the element before setting a new value.